New budget for rakyat

 PH government is said to make a mistake by abolishing the Goods & Services Tax (GST) introduced by Najib.
 How true is this?
 Guess we still have to wait for a little longer to know the truth behind this allegation.
 After all, 1 year is not enough lah to judge.
 Let’s give PH more time okay?

-The reason for the switch is because GST did not spark joy at all, instead, it sparked rage in rakyat and it was widely believed to be the main contributor to a higher cost of living cost in Malaysia.
+The switch was made simply because GST did not spark joy at all, instead, it sparked rage in rakyat and it was widely believed to be the main contributor to a higher cost of living cost in Malaysia.
 PH decided to introduce SST because they want to get rid of the idea that tax will burden us.
-To ensure the implementation of tax won’t be a burden, this SST is built as a single-stage tax and unlike GST that was a multi-stage tax.
+To ensure the implementation of tax won’t be a burden SST is built as a single-stage tax and unlike GST that was a multi-stage tax.
 The single-stage tax would ensure all goods/services be taxed only once at importer/manufacturer/service provider and no further.

 By going with SST, the cost of living is expected to reduce because SST is only levied on consumer goods and services.
 If you don’t wish to bear the tax, instead of eating at a restaurant that is levied with SST, you can opt for mamak stall.
 Other than that, SST could reduce the amount of tax collected.
 Previously, about RM44 billion was collected under GST, but with SST, only RM30 billion is estimated to be collected.
 Having said that, about RM14 billion will be saved in your pockets.